Web3-Certifier/custom-reward/README.md

 ## Requirements
 - [Foundryup](https://book.getfoundry.sh/getting-started/installation)
-- You must have created an exam on [Web3 Certifier](https://web3certifier.com)
+- You must have created an exam on [Web3 Certifier](https://web3certifier.com).
+Make sure you include information about custom reward functionality at the description of the exam.

 ## Usage
 1. Run the following command on linux terminal